Greenhouse Gas Regulation

 GHG regulations should ensure least cost compliance and electricity reliability.

 The Clean Power Plan (CPP), which regulates GHG emissions from existing electric utilities under the Clean Air Act (CAA), affects all users of electricity.
 We are concerned the CPP seeks emissions reductions that are beyond the U.S Environmental Protection Agency’s legal authority and that could increase our energy costs, decrease the reliability of the electric system, and set adverse precedent for potential GHG regulation of our industry.
-AF&PA members spent over $7 billion on electricity and natural gas in 2013.
+The forest products industry manufacturing sector spent over $10 billion on electricity and purchased fuels in 2014.
 Because we operate in a highly competitive global market, increases in our energy costs can significantly harm the competitiveness of our industry.
-Further, reliable electricity is critical for manufacturing operations.
-While EPA claims it has addressed reliability concerns, the nation’s experts on electricity reliability have determined that the CPP does not adequately resolved those concerns.
 In addition, AF&PA is concerned about the potential adverse precedent that could be set if the final rule retains the “beyond the fence line” measures that seek emission reductions at unreasonable costs and at the expense of reliability.

 GHG regulations must recognize the carbon neutrality of biomass energy.

 Our industry’s products and how we produce and use biomass energy are all part of the sustainable carbon cycle.
 Although EPA acknowledges that biomass energy can have climate benefits compared to using fossil fuels, EPA’s CPP sets up significant hurdles for states to qualify their use of biomass energy as a compliance measure.
 In addition, EPA’s revised accounting framework for biogenic carbon dioxide emissions and the accompanying policy guidance released in November 2014 acknowledge the carbon benefits from certain forest products manufacturing residuals.
-However, our industry needs greater certainty regarding the carbon neutrality for all manufacturing residuals and “sustainably-derived biomass.”
+However, it is time for EPA and/or Congress to provide our industry the greater certainty it needs regarding the carbon neutrality for all manufacturing residuals and “sustainably-derived biomass.”

 The use of biomass for energy production is not the same as burning fossil fuels or purchasing fossil fuel-based electricity, and policymakers should provide certainty regarding the carbon neutrality of the biomass energy produced and used by the forest products industry in all current and proposed GHG regulations.